-New regulations for Calorie Labelling come into force from 6th April 2022 requiring certain food businesses with more than 250 employees – full or part-time – to provide calorie information for the foods and drinks they serve.
+New regulations for Calorie Labelling came into force on 6th April 2022 requiring certain food businesses with more than 250 employees – full or part-time – to provide calorie information for the foods and drinks they serve.

 The legislation is designed to help the public to make healthier choices, with clear calorie labelling available on foods served in qualifying businesses from pubs and cafes, to coffee bars and takeaways to hotels and home delivery services.